EnterpriseDB/docs/README.md

 ```

 The title can be in quotes, but they are not needed.
 There needs to be a space after `title:`

+## Markdown styling
+All of these files use Markdown for styling.
+The options for what can be done can be seen [here](https://github.com/rocketinsights/edb_docs_advocacy/blob/master/docs/playground/1/01_examples/index.mdx)

 ## Ordering of files